CristianBuca/MS3_TopShelf/README.md

 *User stories solved by this feature:*

 * 7 - As a new user, I want to be able to view my collection in the database.
-* 8 - As a regular user, I want to be able to edit entries in my collection.
 * 9 - As a regular user, I want to be able to delete entries in my collection.

 <details>